 This course is designed to advance the future professional in the art of hair design by the use of roller placements, finger waving, pin curls, comb-out techniques, hair wrapping, thermal hairstyling thermal hair straightening and styling long hair.
-Hair color techniques will enhance the line of design in hairstyling, no matter the technique used when styling the hair current college catalog located at the Students link on Clarendon College's website □ workforce courses: Workforce Education Course Manual at
+Hair color techniques will enhance the line of design in hairstyling, no matter the technique used when styling the hair link on Clarendon College's website □ workforce courses: Workforce

-Division director :Decee Surratt
+Division director: Decee Surratt. current college catalog located at the Students